referential-ai/boswell-test/docs/grading.md

 ## Overview

 The Boswell system uses a standardized grading system to evaluate AI model essays and calculate the Boswell Quotient.
-This document outlines the grading scale, conversion methods, and how N/A grades are handled.
+This document outlines the grading scale, conversion methods, how raw numeric grades are preserved, and how N/A grades are handled.

 ## Grade Scale